From Saint Andrew Daily Missal

 It is this God-King that the Innocents by dying confess (Collect).
 Their passion is the exaltation of Christ.
-And the praise that they render to God is a subject of confusion in the enemies of Jesus (Introit), for, far from attaining their object, they only served to fulfil the saying of the Prophet “out of Egypt have I called my son.”
-(Gospel), and that at Bethlehem would be heard the lamentations of the mothers mourning for their children.
+And the praise that they render to God is a subject of confusion in the enemies of Jesus (Introit), for, far from attaining their object, they only served to fulfil the saying of the Prophet “out of Egypt have I called my son.”, and that at Bethlehem would be heard the lamentations of the mothers mourning for their children.
 To picture their desolation in more vivid colours, Jeremias recalls Rachel whose lamentations are heard in Rama, bewailing her children because they are not.
-Like a compassionate mother, the Church robes her priests today in vestments of mourning, and suppresses the Gloria and Alleluia…
+Like a compassionate mother, the Church robes her priests today in vestments of mourning.

-Let us show forth in holiness of life, the divinity of Christ, that was confessed by the death of these innocent souls.
+Let us show forth in holiness of life, the divinity of Christ, that was confessed by the death of these innocent children.

 Out of the mouth of infants and of sucklings, O God, Thou hast perfected praise because of Thine enemies. * O Lord our God: how admirable is Thy name in the whole earth!